 Now is your chance to become a Green Force volunteer, or to learn about some hot topics in sustainability!
-Green Force is a seven week sustainability crash course open to the public.
-Green Force starts on May 5th, 2020.
-Everyone is welcome to attend!
-Participants interested in becoming a Green Force volunteer commit to attending at least four of the seven sessions and volunteering at one of our events before certification.
+Green Force is a seven-week sustainability crash course open to the public.
+Everyone is welcome to attend the sessions.
+Participants interested in becoming Green Force volunteers commit to attending at least four of the seven sessions and volunteering at one of our events this fall.
 There will be six topics covered ranging from Waste Management to Sustainable Business Practices.
-Bluegrass Greensource staff will be leading the sessions.
-Some sessions will feature a workshop to better equip Green Force to lead our other volunteers.
-Sessions are 5:30-6:30 pm in the Bluegrass Greensource conference room, unless otherwise stated.
+Bluegrass Greensource staff will be leading the sessions, and sessions will be held virtually through Google Hangouts.

 Green Force Volunteers will lead other volunteers in BGGS volunteer opportunities such as storm drain stenciling and litter pick-ups.
 They will also represent BGGS at tabling events and be our “first-responder” volunteers when a need arises.
 Become a part of us when you become a Green Force Volunteer.

 Just want to learn about sustainability, and don’t have time to volunteer?
 Then Green Force is still for you!
 EVERYONE is welcome to learn!